savagelysubtle/ScreenRenamer/README.md

 ### Components

 - **FolderWatcher**: Monitors filesystem for new screenshot files using watchdog
-- **LLMProcessor**: Handles communication with Ollama vision models
+- **LLMProcessor**: Handles local inference with embedded MiniCPM-V model
 - **FileRenamer**: Safely renames files with conflict resolution and backups
 - **Orchestrator**: Coordinates all components and manages application lifecycle
 - **Config**: Centralized configuration management
 - **Logger**: Structured logging with multiple output formats
+- **ModelManager**: Downloads and manages the MiniCPM-V model from Hugging Face

 ## Supported File Types